No, only one application is required on which you will indicate your chosen program of study.

 You may find tuition and fee rates for all campuses and online programs here: http://www.gcsu.edu/businessoffice/tuition-and-fees.

-If you have official, unopened transcripts that reflect all of the classwork completed at your institution, you may mail these to the Office of Graduate Studies.
+If you have official, unopened transcripts that reflect all of the classwork completed at your institution, you may mail these to The Graduate School.
 We will not accept transcripts that have been opened, photocopied, faxed or emailed.

 In order to be fully admitted into a graduate program, test scores must be received directly from the testing agency (Educational Testing Service for GRE, Graduate Management Admission Council for GMAT, Pearson Education for MAT).
 One exception is that the College of Education will accept GACE test scores sent from applicants.
 Other than GACE exams, all tests must have been taken within the past five years to be used for admission.

 Once a file is complete, the review process generally takes from two to four weeks.
 We encourage applicants to apply early so that there is no rush in preparing to enroll, paying tuition and fees and making living/work arrangements.